© 2010 Kim Giancaterino. All Rights Reserved.

 Contrast this with a trust document signing I did last week for an attorney in Pasadena.
 He not only spelled my name correctly, but included it in the notarial language of the document just minutes after I handed him my business card.
 All I had to do was sign and stamp.
 I was astounded!

-Commonly Misused and Misspelled Words Laminated Posters
+Commonly Misspelled and Confused Words

 The Client’s Name Should be Spelled Correctly

-When creating legal documents in the computer age, most tasks involve pulling up a template and filling in a few blanks.
+When creating legal documents in the computer age, many tasks involve pulling up a template and filling in a few blanks.
 At the very least, a client paying for legal services has a right to expect his or her name to be spelled properly in a legal document.

 No one likes to make hand written revisions and initial them, but the underlying issue is much more troubling.
 If someone can’t make a serious effort to spell the principal’s name correctly or even consistently throughout a document, what else might be wrong with it?